hidevopsio/hiboot/README.md

 ## About

-Hiboot is a cloud native web application framework written in Go.
+Hiboot is a cloud native web and cli application framework written in Go.

 Hiboot is not trying to reinvent everything, it integrates popular libraries but make it simpler, easier to use.